smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/PREDICT_MODEL_SYNTAX.md

 ````

 !!! note "__Query Details__"
-    - "__OPTIONS__" A clause can change the value of a parameter from its default value in an image model.
-The meaning of each parameter is as follows.
+    - The "__OPTIONS__" clause can change the value of a parameter from the default value in an image model.
+The meaning of each parameter is as follows:
-        - "text_col" : Sets the column containing the text to be classified in the data table.(DEFAULT : "text")
+        - "text_col" : Column containing the text to be classified by the model.
+(DEFAULT : "text")